miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

   \end{bmatrix}
 $$
 Since these transformations keep $w$ at $1$, they can be done one after another without issue.
+To interpret extended vectors as a position, you simply ignore $w$.

+That's how OpenGL projects the vertices: the shader applies the appropriate matrices to each vertex's position.
+All done in parallel in the graphics card.
 And this finally takes us to:

 ### The rendering pipeline

 {{<figure src="/sspl/rendering-pipeline.svg" width=100% class="svg">}}

-Since vertices come in models, they're given in the local space of the model.
+Since vertices come in models, they're given in the **local space** of the model.
-The model matrix translates, rotates and scales the model to put it in the game world (world space).
+The **model matrix** translates, rotates and scales the model to put it in the game world (**world space**).
 This matrix changes as the model's position updates.

-The view matrix rotates the world so that the camera is at
-$\begin{bmatrix} 0&0&0 \end{bmatrix}$ facing towards $z+$.
+The **view matrix** rotates the world so that the camera is at the origin facing towards $z+$.
-That leaves the vertices in view space, also called camera or eye space.
+That leaves the vertices in **view space**, also called camera or eye space.
-Note that, as far as OpenGL is concerned, there is no such thing as a camera.
-Godot just uses its position and rotation to calculate this matrix.

-Finally, the projection matrix projects the vision field of the camera into a cube that goes from
+Finally, the **projection matrix** projects the vision field of the camera into a cube that goes from $[-1, -1, -1]$ to $[1, 1, 1]$.
-$\begin{bmatrix} -1&-1&-1 \end{bmatrix}$
-to
-$\begin{bmatrix} +1&+1&+1 \end{bmatrix}$.
 This is also where the field of view is applied, since it decides what's actually in view of the camera.
-This space is called clip space because, since the cube contains everything in view, everything outside it gets clipped off.
+This space is called **clip space** because, since the cube contains everything in view, everything outside it gets clipped off.

 This transformation doesn't keep the final coordinate, $w_{clip}$, at $1$.
-It stores how far away the object was from the camera in view space ($z_{view}$) in $w_{clip}$:
+It stores in it how far away the object was from the camera ($z_{view}$):

 $$
   \begin{bmatrix}